keptn-sandbox/keptn-service-template-go/README.md

 # README

+**PLEASE CONSIDER USING ALTERNATIVE WAYS OF CREATING YOUR KEPTN INTEGRATION**.

-**BEFORE YOU START**, please be aware that there are more ways to integrate with your service that don't require creating a service from this template, see https://keptn.sh/docs/0.14.x/integrations/how_integrate/ for more details.
+There are more ways to integrate with your service that don't require creating a service from this template, see https://keptn.sh/docs/0.17.x/integrations/how_integrate/ for more details.

 Examples:

 * Webhooks: https://keptn.sh/docs/0.17.x/integrations/webhooks/
 * Job-Executor-Service: https://github.com/keptn-sandbox/job-executor-service

+In addition, creating your own integration based on the service-template has been reduced to just using [Keptn's go-utils]( https://github.com/keptn/go-utils/) and is based on [**the example provided in go-utils**](https://github.com/keptn/go-utils/tree/master/examples/go-sdk).

 ---